DusterTheFirst/arduino/README.md

-# `arduino`
+# `teensyduino-rs`
-Functions from the arduino framework, re-exported and wrapped in rusty, safe wrappers.
+Functions from the teensyduino library, re-exported and wrapped in rusty, safe wrappers.